gohyperr/hecs/packages/hecs-plugin-three/README.md

 ## Object3D (Component)

-All entities with a `Transform` are given an `Object3D` component which is the container all `Model` and `Shape` meshes are added to.
-If the entity also contains a valid `Parent` then this object3d is automatically added as a child to it's parent object3d container.
+All entities with a `Transform` are given an `Object3D` component which is added to the scene at the correct hierarchical position (eg when using a `Parent` component).
+This container is used internally for all `Model` and `Shape` meshes that are created.

 Advanced: You can use this container to add and remove your own meshes without needing to worry about scene hierarchy.
-See how this can be done in the ModelSystem and ShapeSystem.
+See how this can be done in ModelSystem and ShapeSystem.